 Spain's Non-Lucrative Visa is a long-stay visa.

-It's a popular choice for UK residents who want to spend longer than 90 days in Spain following the new Brexit regulations, but who don't plan on working in Spain (retirees and digital nomads, for example).
+It's a popular choice for UK residents who want to spend longer than 90 days in Spain following the new Brexit regulations, but who don't plan on working in Spain.

 Find out more about the income requirements, who can apply and how to navigate the application process below.

 The Spanish Non-Lucrative Visa is for non-working individuals who have a reliable, ongoing source of income (pensions, investments etc...).

 You aren't permitted to work for a Spanish company under this visa, so if you were offered a job/professional activity within Spain once you obtain this visa you would need to apply for a work permit after one year.

 How much do you need to earn to obtain a Non-Lucrative Visa in Spain?